Travel Impacts

 • Re-locate trips and stay local if you can – for example, why not visit your local convenience store instead of driving across town

-We of course recognize that for some these changes may not be possible however we are asking all that can make a change to do so.
-Every little helps!
-And always, check to see if your trip could be affected and do not travel to the Stadium expecting to be able to buy a ticket on match day.
+We of course recognize that for some these changes may not be possible however we ask those who can make a change to do so.
+And always, check real time travel information before you travel.

 • Unless you have business in the area aim to avoid travelling by car in Downtown Boston on match days from up to 5 hours before kick-off and up to 5 hours after the final whistle.